department-of-veterans-affairs/vets-design-system-documentation/src/_content-style-guide/email-and-text-notifications.md

     * Like this: We've received your VA form
 * If it's a post-submission failure notification (part of the zero silent failures initiative), start the subject line with "Action needed"
     * Like this: Action needed: We couldn't process your VA form

+**Note:** For digital forms, get guidance on submission notification emails and templates in the Pattern section of the design system.
+[Form submission status pattern](https://design.va.gov/patterns/help-users-to/stay-informed-of-their-application-status)

 ### Salutation